swarm-team/flock/README.md

 });

 return {
-	onSwarmSetup
+	onSwarmSetup,
-}
+};
 ```

-To run flock as a cli tool run `flok` as *someone* decided to name the build tool an already existing command.
+To run flock as a cli tool run `flok` as _someone_ decided to name the build tool an already existing command.